USCGC Joseph Tezanos

 USCGC Joseph Tezanos (WPC-1118) is the United States Coast Guard's 18th Sentinel-class cutter.
 She was commissioned on August 26, 2016.
-She was the sixth of the first cohort of six FRCs home-ported in San Juan, Puerto Rico.
+She was the sixth of the first cohort of six Fast Response Cutters home-ported in San Juan, Puerto Rico.

 Design

 Like her sister ships, Joseph Tezanos is designed to perform search and rescue missions, port security, and the interception of smugglers.
 She is armed with a remotely-controlled, gyro-stabilized 25 mm autocannon, four crew served M2 Browning machine guns, and light arms.
 She is equipped with a stern launching ramp, that allows her to launch or retrieve a water-jet propelled high-speed auxiliary boat, without first coming to a stop.
 Her high-speed boat has over-the-horizon capability, and is useful for inspecting other vessels, and deploying boarding parties.

 Operational career

-Just days before being commissioned into active service, Joseph Tezanos was the on-scene coordinator for the rescue of the burning cruise ferry CARIBBEAN FANTASY several miles outside of San Juan harbor.
-Leading a flotilla of federal, territorial, commercial, and Good Samaritan vessels, the plankowner crew of Joseph Tezanos saved all 511 crewmembers and passengers from CARIBBEAN FANTASY.
+Just days before being commissioned into active service, Joseph Tezanos was the on-scene coordinator for the rescue of the burning cruise ferry Caribbean Fantasy several miles outside of San Juan harbor.
+Leading a flotilla of federal, territorial, commercial, and Good Samaritan vessels, the plankowner crew of Joseph Tezanos saved all 511 crewmembers and passengers from Caribbean Fantasy.
 This was the largest mass rescue in US waters since the Andrea Doria.

 In late March 2019, Joseph Tezanos seized a large shipment of illegal drugs from a 30 ft "go-fast" vessel off Loiza, Puerto Rico.
 Three smugglers from the Dominican Republic were seized, together with $25 million worth of cocaine, and 2 tons of marijuana, worth an additional $3.5 million.